The Science of Electrolyzed Water

 Your immune system’s 1st line of defense

 Now you know the active ingredient in Force of Nature is hypochlorous acid.
-But did you know that it’s the same substance your white blood cells produce to keep you healthy?
-And that it’s so safe it’s commonly used products that have to be safe & gentle.
+But did you know that it’s the same substance your white blood cells produce to fight infection?
+It’s commonly used products that have to be gentle.
 It’s actually a type of chlorine, though many people only think of 1 kind of chlorine, which is bleach.
-Hypochlorous acid is much safer and used in products like these:
+Because hypochlorous acid is so gentle, it’s used in products like these:

 - Wound healing (approved by the FDA)